07 Jun Kinkakuji and Arashiyama

 Getting a bus to Kinkakuji

-On the way the announcement system said the bus would be stopping at Nijo Castle.
-Damn, if only I had known it was on the same route, I could have planned it on the same day.
-The buses going to the main tourist attractions have announcements that tell you which stop to get off at and information about each place.
-Just over half an hour of riding on the bus, we got off at the stop closest to Kinkakuji and a short walk brought us to the entrance.
+On the way, the announcement system said the bus would be stopping at Nijo Castle.
+If I had known it was on the same route, I could have planned to visit on the same day.
+The buses to the main tourist attractions have announcements that tell you which stop to get off at as well as information about each place.
+After riding on the bus for just over half an hour, we got off at the stop closest to Kinkakuji.
+A short walk brought us to the entrance.

 TIP: grab a bus map from the tourist info centre at Kyoto Station.

 Often shown in photographs during each season, Kinkakuji is a very famous site of Japan and for good reason, it’s Gold!
 Known in English as The Golden Pavilion, it is a zen Buddhist temple containing relics of Buddha.
 The first floor is made of wood and white plaster while the two upper floors are covered in gold leaf.
 A shining phoenix stands on the roof.